 It can be important for noncustodial parents, in particular, to be proactive about seeking modifications, as automatic relief is not provided in instances of job loss.
 Failure to pay child support as originally ordered can result in possible criminal penalties.

 Lawyers for Modifications of Child Support in Houston, TX

 If you want to modify your child support order in Southeast Texas, it is in your best interest to quickly retain legal counsel.
-The Gonzalez Law Group represents clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.
+The Gonzalez Law Group, PLLC represents clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.

 Our divorce attorneys in Houston will work to help you achieve the most desirable possible outcome to your case.
 You can have our lawyers review your case and help you understand all of your legal options when you call (832) 530-4070 to schedule a free initial consultation.

 - Material and Substantial Change in Circumstances in Texas

 - Child Support Modification Resources in Harris County